Onkar-github/JavaScript-React/README.md

 * Can ADD to cart which shows Total -> quantity , item , price with DETAILS.

 # Store Management System - Feature
- There are list of various products -
+- There are list of various products and Links -
-- Three Links for -
+ Three Links for -
 1. Responsible for Show All Products.
 2. Responsible for choose Product and GET customer details like - number , address ,shipping slot.
 3. Responsible for Show All Orders.